ceramicnetwork/CEA/README.md

 ## Structure

-The CEA has three levels of organiztional structure:
+The CEA has three levels of participant structure:

 `Members`: All participants.

 `Working Groups`: Collections of members tackling specific areas of interest, such as Ceramic governance or identity.

-`Stewards`: CEA members in charge of running CEA meetings and ensuring integrity of process.
+`Stewards`: CEA members in charge of running CEA meetings (not working group meetings) and ensuring overall integrity of process.

 ## Meetings